viperleed/viperleed/doc/content/calc/sections/domain_calculation.rst

 i.e., **without** :ref:`POSCAR` and :ref:`VIBROCC`.
 Likewise, the
-:ref:`PARAMETERS` file should contain **no** parameters concerned with interpretation of :file:`POSCAR` or :file:`VIBROCC`, such as, e.g., :ref:`BULK_REPEAT`, :ref:`ELSPLIT`, :ref:`SITEDEF`, etc.; if any such parameter is present, it will be ignored.
+:ref:`PARAMETERS` file should contain **no** parameters concerned with interpretation of :file:`POSCAR` or :file:`VIBROCC`, such as, e.g., :ref:`BULK_REPEAT`, :ref:`ELEMENT_MIX`, :ref:`SITEDEF`, etc.; if any such
+parameter is present, it will be ignored.
 Finally, in the :file:`PARAMETERS` file, **do** define the :ref:`DOMAIN` parameter once for each of the domains that should be included.
 The :ref:`DOMAIN` parameter can point to an absolute or relative path from which the input data for a given domain should be fetched.
 The path may point to a complete :file:`Tensors_<index>.zip` :ref:`file<tensorszip>` (e.g., :file:`my_domain_2/Tensors/Tensors_005.zip` in :numref:`list_domains_directories`) or to a folder containing the